 Take a look at comparison created by EMC to see all the main differences.

-|Allows Flash drives to be used to extend the existing caching capacity of the whole storage system||Allows a single LUN to leverage the advantages of multiple drive types through the use of storage pools.
+|Allows a single LUN to leverage the advantages of multiple drive types through the use of storage pools.

 |Granularity is 64 KB

 |Data is moved between different storage tiers based on statistics collected over a period of time

 |Use when workload changes are unpredictable and very dynamic, and require a quick response time

 |Constantly promotes frequently accessed HDD data to FAST Cache.
 There are no relocation cycles.